MdGolamMostafa/apartment-hunt-client/README.md

 #### Features Section-

 i.
-Different apartments showcase on the Front Page ii.
-User can click the apartment to see the details of the apartment iii.
+Different apartments showcase on the Front Page. ii.
+User can click the apartment to see the details of the apartment . iii.
 User can book an apartment in the apartment details page. iv.
-User need to login to book a apartment
+User need to login to book a apartment .
 v.
-Login can be done using google, facebook or email, and password
+Login can be done using google, facebook or email, and password  . vi.
-vi.
 Admin can see all the bookings of the user. vii.
 Admin can create new apartment details. viii.
 New Apartment will be displayed on the home page.